rainepretorius/olarm-ha-integration/README.md

 # Important Update Regarding Integration

-Due to recent changes made by Olarm that have rendered their API unusable for third-party applications, it is no longer possible to maintain the current integration.
-Specifically, the API's imposed limits and frequent "429 Too Many Requests" errors have created significant challenges that cannot be overcome without intervention from Olarm.
+Due to recent changes made by Olarm that have rendered their API unusable for third-party applications, it is no longer possible to make significant updates to this integration.
+Specifically, the API's imposed limits and frequent "429 Too Many Requests" errors have created issues that can only be fixed by Olarm themselves.

-Unless Olarm removes these restrictions or provides a direct solution, I regret to inform you that I will no longer be maintaining or supporting this integration.
-I encourage users to reach out to Olarm for further assistance or explore alternatives.
+While I will continue to address critical bugs and errors, new features or enhancements will not be added until Olarm removes these restrictions or provides a direct solution.
+I encourage users to reach out to Olarm for further assistance. i will provide updates for possible alternatives.

 ---